August, 2009

 A quick look back...

-Sunshine Program applicants will qualify for funding at the rebate levels provided below, not to exceed 35 percent of the project costs.
+Sunshine Program applicants qualified for funding at the rebate levels provided below, not to exceed 35 percent of the project costs.

-Funding levels will automatically decline according to the following pre-determined steps.
-The department is currently reimbursing in accordance with the highlighted incentive levels listed below:
+Funding levels were automatically lowered according to the following pre-determined steps.

 Residential PV Rebates